 The third critical point is called the crossing of the Abyss, which is required before a person becomes a Master of the Temple.
 Crossing the Abyss requires encountering, entirely alone and without help, a force that seems to be utterly opposed to the further progress of the aspirant.
 Furthermore, it requires the aspirant to become ‘self-slain’, which is to say they must achieve the annihilation of their ego, and yet retain their sanity.
 Only thus may the nature of the self, and that which is called divine (Theos), be fully and truly realised, without the obfuscation of ego identification.

-There follows a plan of the degree system and structure of the Order, which is identical to that postulated for the Order of the A∴ A∴ by Aleister Crowley in The Equinox, “One Star in Sight”.
-Please note that we maintain strong reservations regarding some of the practices that were recommended to aspirants a century ago, and that we eschew the yoga methods of Aleister Crowley.
-The Oaths of the grades have been thoroughly revised.
+There follows a plan of the degree system and structure of the Order, which is outwardly identical to that postulated for the Order of the A∴ A∴ by Aleister Crowley in The Equinox, “One Star in Sight”.
+However, please note that while Thelema is our basis, the O∴ A∴ does not serve as a vehicle for the rites, ceremonies or practices of Aleister Crowley or of the O.T.O.

 Third Order of the Silver Star